Online Energy Minimization Under A Peak Age of Information Constraint: System Model

-where $\Pi$ is the set of all causal policies\footnote{Although packet generation instants are not known in advance, we assume that the time horizon $T$ is known.} for packet scheduling and the choice of speed $s(t)$, and $\sigma=\{t_1,t_2,...\}$ is the sequence of packet generation times.
-Note that the choice of packet a policy transmits at any time $t$ is inherently captured by \eqref{eq:objective}. \begin{remark} In this paper, the set of all causal policies implicitly refer to the set of all preemptive causal policies that may preempt packets (Definition \ref{def:preemptive-policy}). \end{remark} \begin{definition} A policy $\pi^\star$ is said to be offline optimal if it satisfies the peak AoI constraint \eqref{eq:constraint}, and there exists no other policy $\tilde{\pi}$ that can simultaneously satisfy the peak AoI constraint \eqref{eq:constraint}, and consume less energy than $\pi^\star$, even if $\tilde{\pi}$ knows the generation time of all the packets in advance.
+\begin{definition} A policy $\pi^\star$ is said to be offline optimal if it satisfies the peak AoI constraint \eqref{eq:constraint}, and there exists no other policy $\tilde{\pi}$ that can simultaneously satisfy the peak AoI constraint \eqref{eq:constraint}, and consume less energy than $\pi^\star$, even if $\tilde{\pi}$ knows the generation time of all the packets in advance.
 Optimal offline policies are useful as they provide a lower bound on the energy consumed by any causal policy $\pi$. \end{definition}

 From prior work \cite{yao1995scheduling,deshmukh2016online,rahman2020deadline}, it is known that finding an optimal causal policy for energy minimization problems under hard constraints (such as individual/common deadline for packets) is a challenging task.
 Hence, a usual approach is to find a causal policy $\pi$ whose competitive ratio, defined as the ratio of the energy consumed by a causal policy $\pi$ (to satisfy the peak AoI constraint) and the energy consumed by an optimal offline policy $\pi^\star$ (Definition \ref{def:offline-optimal-policy}), maximized over all possible sequence of packet generation times $\sigma$, is small.
 Mathematically, the competitive ratio of policy $\pi$ is